Sertraline

 How long do you take sertraline for?

 It’s likely you will continue to take sertraline for several more months after you feel better, because stopping in that period can cause conditions like depression to return.
 It is usually recommended you continue to take antidepressants for anywhere between 6 months and 1 year after you no longer feel depressed.
-Do not stop taking sertraline abruptly as withdrawal symptoms are common, you should talk to your doctor about slowly reducing dose over time[18].
+Do not stop taking sertraline abruptly as withdrawal symptoms are common, you should talk to your doctor or pharmacist about slowly reducing dose over time[18].

-Can you stop taking sertraline?
+Can you stop taking setraline?

-If you have been feeling better for 6 months or more, you can have consultations with your doctor about coming off sertraline.
+If you have been feeling better for 6 months or more, you can have consultations with your doctor or pharmacist about coming off sertraline.
 They will often recommend reducing your dose gradually, over several weeks, or longer if you have been taking sertraline for a while.
 This is to stop any potential withdrawal symptoms, which includes[18]:

 Dizziness